Terminal often intimidates new users. However, you gradually start liking it once you get to know it. Well, that happens with most Linux users.

 Another common mistake beginners do is to use the ‘universal’ Ctrl+S keyboard shortcut for save.
 If you use Ctrl+S in the terminal, your terminal ‘freezes’.

-This is coming from the legacy computing where there was no scope of scrolling back up.
-Hence, if there were lots of output lines, Ctrl+S was used for stopping the screen so that text on the screen could be read.
+This comes from legacy computing where there was no scope for scrolling back up.
+Hence, if there were many output lines, Ctrl+S was used to stop the screen so that text on the screen could be read.

 You can unfreeze your terminal with Ctrl+Q. But again, avoid using Ctrl+S in the terminal.

 15. Pay attention to $ and <> in command examples